Multiscale Methods for Discretized Continuous Optimization: Convergence and Cost Analysis: Cost comparison with a single-scaled approach

 \begin{corollary}[Sufficient Conditions for Greedy Multiscale to be Better] \hypertarget{cor-greedy-cost}{} Assume the base algorithm has iterate convergence (\cref{def-iterate-convergence}) with rate \(q\in (0,1/2)\).
 Assume the finest scale problem has \(I = 2^{S} + 1\) points, where the number of scales \(S\) satisfies

-Then greedy multiscale with one iteration \(K_s=1\) at each scale except the finest (where \(K_1 = K - 2\)) simultaneously achieves lower total cost and a tighter expected final error bound than projected gradient descent with \(K\) iterations. \end{corollary}
+Then greedy multiscale with one iteration \(K_s=1\) at each scale except the finest (where \(K_1 = K - 2\)) simultaneously achieves lower total cost and a tighter expected final error bound than performing \(K\) iterations of \(U\) at the finest scale. \end{corollary}

 \begin{proof} See \cref{sec-greedy-cost-proof}. \end{proof}

 We establish analogous results for lazy multiscale.